CHAPTER 12-01

 C. The collapse or subsidence of land along the shore of a lake or other body of water as a result of erosion or undermining caused by waves or currents of water exceeding anticipated cyclical levels or suddenly caused by an unusually high water level in a natural body of water, accompanied by a severe storm, or by an unanticipated force of nature, such as flash flood or an abnormal tidal surge, or by some similarly unusual and unforeseeable event which results in flooding as defined in this definition.

-"Flood Elevation Determination" means a determination, by the Administrator, of the water surface elevations of the base flood, that is, the flood level that has a one percent or greater chance of occurrence in any given year.
+"Flood elevation determination" means a determination, by the Administrator, of the water surface elevations of the base flood, that is, the flood level that has a one percent (1%) or greater chance of occurrence in any given year.

-"Flood Fringe" means that area located between the regulatory floodway and the boundary of the 100-year floodplain as shown on the Flood Boundary and Floodway Map.
+"Flood fringe" means that area located between the regulatory floodway and the boundary of the one hundred (100) year floodplain as shown on the Flood Insurance Study.

-"Flood Insurance Rate Map (FIRM)" means the official map of the community, on which the Federal Insurance Administrator has delineated both the areas of special flood hazards and the risk premium zones applicable to the community.
+"Flood Insurance Rate Map (FIRM)" means the official map of the community, on which FEMA has delineated both the special flood hazard areas and the risk premium zones applicable to the community.

-"Flood Insurance Study" means the official report provided by the Federal Emergency Management Agency (FEMA) that includes flood profiles, the Flood Insurance Rate Map, the Flood Boundary and Floodway Map, and the water surface elevations of the base flood.
-(Amended, Ord.
-No. 2011-11, 09/06/2011)
+"Flood Insurance Study (FIS)" means the official report provided by the Federal Emergency Management Agency (FEMA) that includes flood profiles, the Flood Boundary and Floodway Map, and the water surface elevations of the base flood.

-"Floodplain Administrator" is the individual or his/her authorized representative authorized by the Floodplain Board to administer, implement, and enforce the provisions of these regulations.
+"Floodplain Administrator" is the individual or his/her authorized representative authorized by the Floodplain Board to administer, implement, and enforce the provisions of these regulations; most often the Stormwater Section Director or the Stormwater Project Manager for the Floodplain Management Program.

 "Floodplain Board" is the City Council of the City of Flagstaff at such times as they are engaged in the administration, implementation, and enforcement of these regulations.

-"Floodplain Management" means the operation of an overall program of corrective and preventive measures for reducing flood damage and preserving and enhancing where possible natural resources in the floodplain.
+"Floodplain management" means the operation of an overall program of corrective and preventive measures for reducing flood damage and preserving and enhancing where possible natural resources in the floodplain.
 Including, but not limited to, emergency preparedness plans, flood control works, floodplain management regulations and open space plans.
-(Amended, Ord.
-No. 2011-11, 09/06/2011)

 "Freeboard" means a factor of safety usually expressed in feet above a flood level for purposes of floodplain management.
 "Freeboard" tends to compensate for the many unknown factors that could contribute to flood heights greater than the height calculated for selected size flood and floodway conditions, such as wave action, bridge openings, and the hydrological effect of urbanization of the watershed.

-"Highest Adjacent Grade" means the highest natural elevation, prior to fill or excavation, of the ground surface prior to construction next to the proposed walls of a structure.
+"Highest adjacent grade (HAG)" means the highest natural elevation, prior to fill or excavation, of the ground surface prior to construction next to the proposed walls of a structure.

 A. Listed individually in the National Register of Historic Places (a listing maintained by the Department of Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register;